WCSCourses/Helminth_Bioinformatics_2025/course_modules_2025/module_transcriptomics/Single_cell_module.md

 **Figure 13.** UMAP plot, cells are colored by percentage of mtRNA

 What do you think about this figure?
 Is there any cluster with a higher proportion of MT RNA?
+Can you plot the nFeature_RNA and nCount_RNA per cluster? what do you see?

 [↥  **Back to top**](#top)